 Benefits can include catching up with everyday things like going shopping, or meeting friends and family.

-Taking a break also give the person you care for:
+Taking a break also gives the person you care for:

 - a chance to meet new people

 You can find a variety of ways to take a break, either in or away from your home, during the day, evening and weekend.

 Types of breaks

 Day centres offer a range of activities for older adults living alone, with their families or carers.

 Other examples of breaks include: